-Waking this morning to the reality of a global pandemic, while learning what that means brings new meaning to uncertainty.
-And in all of this, we’re supposed to keep calm?
+Waking this morning to the reality of national unrest on top of a global pandemic brings even more new meaning to uncertainty.
+In all of this, we’re supposed to keep calm?
 Carry on?
 Nice words, but how?

 Fear is the enemy

 Fear leads to stress.
 And stress leads to the breakdown of mental and physical health.

 Fear skews our common sense, clouding our decision-making.
 Unfounded fears lead us to do and believe really dumb things.

 Fear can so easily lead to depression as we rehearse over and over in our minds every possible thing that could happen.
 Fear and greed are very close cousins.
 Together they can lead to panic, and that leads to no good!